Omniverse-Web3-Labs/crosschain-portal-for-evm/README.md

-# crosschain portal for evm
+# cross-chain portal for evm
 Smart contracts that provide some of the basic functions of the cross chain service.

 ## Version : 0.1

-This repository contains examples of contracts that are useful when deploying, managing, and/or using a crosschain network.
+This repository contains examples of contracts that are useful when deploying, managing, and/or using a cross-chain network.
 They are provided for reference purposes:

    * [cross_chain](./contracts)
    * [locker](./contracts/Locker.sol)